liangsd19980213/CS-SVA/README.md

 ## Experimental results reproducing
 To reproduce the experimental results for **RQ1-RQ4**, follow the steps below.
 Each step corresponds to the reproduction of a specific research question's results.

-**RQ1: How does our proposed CS-SVA method perform compared to the state-of-the-art SVA baseline methods and models?**
+**RQ1: ow does our proposed approach CS-SVA perform compared to the state-of-the-art SVA baselines and PLMs?**
 To evaluate the performance of CS-SVA compared to state-of-the-art SVA baselines, follow these steps:

 1. Navigate to the `baseline/function_level_Le/` directory: